 "As governor, my number one priority is keeping our kids safe," Whitmer said in a statement.
 "And right now, companies selling vaping products are using candy flavors to hook children on nicotine and misleading claims to promote the belief that these products are safe.
 That ends today."
 (JUUL has denied marketing to children.)

-As in Massachusetts and New York, a vape-shop owner has sued the state, claiming that Whitmer overstepped her authority.
+As in Massachusetts and New York, at least one vape-shop owner has sued the state, claiming that Whitmer overstepped her authority.
 A decision on the matter has been repeatedly delayed.

 On October 8, as the Associated Press reported, Montana issued a temporary sales ban on flavored e-cigarettes and vaping devices.
 It was slated to start on October 22, and end on February 19, a period during which the Democratic governor, Steve Bullock, thought health officials could figure out the root cause of vaping-related illnesses and how best to combat them in the future.
 It's a move, the governor said, that he hoped would discourage teen use, which he noted had apparently soared in the state: Daily use among high school students, he said, had gone up 263 percent between 2017 and 2019.